 We assemble as a church from diverse backgrounds and cultures to confess Jesus as Lord in worship, to hear God speak from His Word and to identify with Christ in communion and baptism.
-Our gathering together on the Lord's Day as a large body is central to everything we are and do as a church.
+Our gathering together on Sundays as a large body is central to everything we are and do as a church.

 A Maturing Body